About us | Sitemap | Accessibility | Contact us | Languages

 You may not take abalone, sea urchin or any other shellfish.

-No abalone fishing is permitted north of Moore River until further notice, due to high abalone mortality resulting from high water temperatures.
+No abalone fishing is permitted in the Northern Zone which extends from Greenough River Mouth to the Northern Territory border until further notice, due to high abalone mortality resulting from high water temperatures.

 Recreational fishing for abalone and sea urchin is not permitted in this area.